Pediatric Orthopedic Surgeons treating Coxa Vera

 • Premature proximal femoral physis closure accompanied by increased trochanter expansion.

-Coxa vera is typically diagnosed through a combination of physical examination, medical history, and imaging tests.
-Your doctor may perform the following tests to diagnose coxa vera:
+Coxa vara is typically diagnosed through a combination of physical examination, medical history, and imaging tests.
+Your doctor may perform the following tests to diagnose coxa vara:

 • Your doctor will perform a thorough examination of your child’s hip joint, including checking for pain, deformities, and any limitations in range of motion.